Introduction

 • request_guild_members - perform member chunking to retrieve a complete list of members for all guilds at startup.
 Depending on your cache backend, this may increase startup time and memory usage by quite a bit.
 Defaults to false.

 • gateway_compression - use either :zlib (default) or :zstd for compression of messages from the Discord gateway.
 See the documentation on Gateway Compression for more information.
+This is a global, compile-time config option only.

 Voice-specific